mahmoudshahin1111/ibusy/README.md

 | startTime | number | true     | 360000                   | the start date into milliseconds                            |
 | endTime   | number | true     | 360000                   | the end date into milliseconds                              |
 | duration  | number | true     | 480                      | the difference between end and start date into milliseconds |

+## Contribution

+I welcome you to fork and add more features into it.
+If you have any bugs or feature request, please create an issue at [github repository](https://github.com/mahmoudshahin1111/ibusy/issues).